 Alternatively, you can start configuring the relationship with the

-entity, as shown below.modelBuilder.Entity<Grade>() .HasMany<Student>(g => g.Students) .WithOne(s => s.Grade) .HasForeignKey(s => s.CurrentGradeId);
+Grade entity instead of the Studententity, as shown below.modelBuilder.Entity<Grade>() .HasMany<Student>(g => g.Students) .WithOne(s => s.Grade) .HasForeignKey(s => s.CurrentGradeId);

 Configure Cascade Delete using Fluent API